dockstore/dockstore/_docs/checker-workflows.md

 [https://github.com/dockstore-testing/md5sum-checker](https://github.com/dockstore-testing/md5sum-checker)

 #### Quick overview of structure
-One point of confusion is that a checker workflow contains a validation tool/workflow.
-The validation tool/workflow is what does the bulk of the validation.
-It is responsible for ensuring that the results of the original entry match expected results.
-The checker workflow refers to the workflow that connects the original entry with the validation tool/workflow, so that it can be run as one workflow.

-Also like regular workflows, a checker workflow can take input from an input parameter file.
+Like regular workflows, a checker workflow can describe an example input from an input parameter file.
 The checker workflow can either use the input parameter file for the original entry, or it can define its own.
 The second case is useful when the validation tool/workflow has some extra parameters not required by the original entry.

 For our example the second case is used.
-The parent tool has the input parameter file [/md5sum-input-cwl.json](https://github.com/dockstore-testing/md5sum-checker/blob/master/md5sum/md5sum-input-cwl.json)
+The original tool has the input parameter file [/md5sum-input-cwl.json](https://github.com/dockstore-testing/md5sum-checker/blob/master/md5sum/md5sum-input-cwl.json).
+This is the file that runs a particular example with the original tool.
 ```
 {
   "input_file": {